MarozauArtsiom/notes-app/README.md

 1. ✅ Dependencies used for Notes feature are documented
 2. ✅ Out-of-scope dependencies are explicitly marked
 3. ✅ All subsequent Notes-related work aligns with this tech stack decision

-This minimal, focused tech stack ensures we can implement the Notes MVP without introducing unnecessary complexity or dependencies.

 ## Conclusion